AnuragShukl/DustbinLocator/README.md

 # Introduction

-This is our Project for Submission in the Hackathon `Devheat-2022`.
+This is our Project for Submission in the Hackathon `G-20 Sahastam Tech Fest- GBU`.

 This is an app(web and android) which can help to locate dustbins in nearby area.